PV204-2022/javacard/DESIGN.md

 ## Encountered problems / Questions

+During the design phase (as well as the little implementation we have done), we have encountered the following issues/decisions.
+The answeres/solutions provided in this document might be subject to change during the Phase 3.

 * **We need to test this on a physical card, which versions are supported by the cards in the lab?**
 * Do we encrypt keys as well? (probably not)
+  * No, arbitrary decision.
 * Will all keys have constant length padded by zeros, or will we use just-enough?
 * Are using key-derivation or hashes for `PIN`/`DURESS_PIN`?
 * Are we supposed to attempt protection against side-channel attacks?
 * How long the stored value/key can be?
+  * Changeable, in `Configuration.java`
 * Do we assume that all values/keys are strings (or binary)?
 * Aren't we supposed to implement "delete" instruction as well?
+* Describe the authentication process in detail
+  * How does it prevent listing of keys? (since they're not encrypted)

 ## Proposed APDU demo